MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap3-extension-manual.md

                 StartPage?     = A string between 1 and 256 characters in length that cannot contain these characters: <, >, :, ", |, ?, or *.
                 ResourceGroup? = An alphanumeric string between 1 and 255 characters in length.
-Must begin with an alphabetic character. >
+Must begin with an alphabetic character. . uap10:TrustLevel?       = String value.
+Can be one of the following: "appContainer", "mediumIL". uap10:RuntimeBehavior?  = String value.
+Can be one of the following: "windowsApp", "packagedClassicApp", "win32App". uap10:HostId?           = An alphanumeric string between 1 and 255 characters in length.
+Must begin with an alphabetic character. uap10:Parameters?       = A string between 1 and 32767 characters in length with a non-whitespace character at its beginning and end. >
   <!-- Child elements -->
   ( uap3:appointmentDataProvider
   | uap3:emailDataProvider
   | uap3:contactDataProvider
   | uap3:appUriHandler
+  | uap3:appExecutionAlias
   )?

 </uap3:Extension>